pikapipipi/pikapipipi-.github.io/RelationalDatabase/PeriodicTable/README.md

 ## Instructions

-### Part 1: Create your git repository
+### Part 1: Create your Git repository

-#### 1.1 Turn the suggested folder into git repository for version control with Bash terminal, by enter
+#### 1.1 Turn the project into a Git repository for version control with Bash terminal by entering
 ```
 git init
 git checkout -b main